Geologic Story

 Chapter 4: Cenozoic Era

-The Cenozoic Era began about 70 million years ago and extends to the present.
-Most of these pages fall into the Tertiary Period, a critical time in the geologic history of Colorado.
+The Cenozoic Era began about 65 million years ago and extends to the present.

-The beginning of the Tertiary Period coincides with the birth of the Rocky Mountains.
+The beginning of this era coincides with the birth of the Rocky Mountains.
 The event is known as the Laramide Orogeny (orogeny means "mountain building").
 The cause of the Laramide Orogeny reaches back more than 200 million years.

 The West Elk Breccia contains a jumble of angular rock fragments that vary in size and shape.
 These fragments are imbedded in a matrix of fine volcanic ash and mud.
 Many of the larger clastic fragments are more resistant to the effects of erosion and weathering than the soft, mud-ash matrix.
 These larger rock fragments provide protection against the elements, sheltering the rock beneath it.
 The result is spire-like pinnacles.